2023 Disneyland Crowd Calendars

 Now, let’s discuss more specifics on when to visit California and offer some 2023 Disneyland crowd calendar advice.
 For more on this, and some of the less-intuitive times that might be busy, consult our resources and tips below…

-As we’ve gained experience visiting Disneyland and Disney California Adventure throughout the years as Annual Passholders–and now Magic Keyholders–including multiple trips per week while locals, we’ve noticed trends in crowds and analyzed patterns in wait time data.
+As we’ve gained experience visiting Disneyland and Disney California Adventure throughout the years as Annual Passholders–and now Magic Keyholders–including multiple trips per week now as locals, we’ve noticed trends in crowds and analyzed patterns in wait time data.

 Disneyland crowd calendars change regularly due to a variety of factors, including marketing, discounts, park hours, new attraction openings, special events, Anaheim Convention Center events, and even weather (good or bad).
 We strive to keep our Disneyland crowd calendars updated to reflect changes in attendance trends.